SooryaGeorge7/Dental_Decor/README.md

 * To showcase features for registered and unregistered customers.
 * To give users visiting the website the option to regsiter an account.
 * To ensure customers can leave a product review.
+* To ensure customers can see other customers reviews.
 * To allow registered customers to add product to a wishlist for future purchases.
 * To ensure sufficient website traffic is generated with Search engine optimization and social media marketting.